Lower Camp : Entering Pre-K to Entering 2nd Grade

 All of our campers participate in an American Red Cross Certified swim lesson daily.
 All campers are tested and placed in an appropriate swim group based on their skill level.
 Our lessons are taught by WSI certified lifeguards and supported by our camp counselors, ensuring growth and development in swim skills.
 We have two large pools to allow for plenty of space for our swim groups to separate and cater to every group’s needs.

 - Karate, Soccer, Basketball, Tennis, Volleyball, Golf and Much More!

 Our campers engage in a variety of sports activities from soccer, to basketball, volleyball, gaga and beyond.
 Our equipment and instructions are tailored for each age group.
 Experienced coaches and specialists lead these activity periods with support from our camp counselors to create an inclusive activity period for all campers involved.

-Our younger campers experience a potpourri of activities best suited for their age.
+Our younger campers experience wonderful activities best suited for their development.
 These include sensory exploration, cooking, clay sculpting and nature.
 Our older campers get the opportunity to choose electives from the wide range of activities that we offer.
 During this period, campers will participate in the same activity for the entire week.
 This gives them the chance to pursue a specific hobby that they enjoy.
-We have over 20 elective options including creative arts (ceramics, painting or general arts) and performing arts (drama, dance, and singing), adventure (ropes, archery), nature (hiking, fishing), Making a Difference Club ( Campers make packages to send to those in need) and so much more.
+We have over 20 elective options including creative arts (ceramics, painting or general arts) and performing arts (drama, dance, and singing), adventure (ropes, archery), nature (hiking, fishing), Making a Difference Club (Campers make packages to send to those in need) and so much more.

-Our campers get to experience some of our amazing adventure activities include our petty zoo, boating, fishing, adventure ropes course, and exploring the trails in the Sprout woods
+Our campers get to experience some of our amazing adventure activities include our petting zoo, boating, fishing, adventure ropes course, and exploring the trails on our 26 Acre Campgrounds!

 With our new ceramics studio, campers will either participate in sculpting or ceramics on the wheel.
 This activity is led by a professional ceramist and artist.